qooxdoo/qxl.datagrid/readme.md

 ## Trying the Demos

+Included in this repo is a demo application - it's running live at http://qooxdoo.org/qxl-datagrid.qooxdoo.github.io/

-The included demo application will create a tabview showing both styles of DataGrid usage (ie spreadsheet or tree); the easiest way to try it out is to check out this repo and:
+The included demo application will create a tabview showing both styles of DataGrid usage (ie spreadsheet or tree); if you would like to try it out for yourself, check out this repo and:

 ```

 $ cd qxl.datagrid
 $ qx serve
 ```